-New ways to learn New IT
+New ways to learn IT

 Accenture implements new applications, programs and systems for our people at a constant pace.
 There are always new business processes, regulations, innovations and tools that require people to adapt and change.
 Simply implementing a new technology, however, does not equal success.
 As a technology organization, we must see the return on investment and ensure that new systems and products are successful.

-We recognize that the way our internal IT organization enables end-user change and adoption is what determines whether a technology deployment is successful.
+We recognize that the way our global IT organization enables end-user change and adoption is what determines whether a technology deployment is successful.
 This is especially important for a company with the size and scale of Accenture.

 For this reason, we consider learning and behavior change as critical parts of the rollout of a new technology solution or a solution enhancement.
 We understand that we need to put the individual first rather than the technology.
 This starts when our systems and technology are being designed, way before deployment.